Parisada Hindu Dharma Indonesia: Creation

-Religious Efforts
+Religious efforts

 It sent out many Balinese missionaries to outlying areas like Medan.
-In 1992, the Parisada hosted the Vishva Hindu Parishad conference in Bali, indicating a building of bridges with the worldwide Hindu community.

-In Politics
+In politics

 It is the highest religious body in Bali and is given an official sanction by the government to look into matters of Hindu law.
 The PHDI in this manner has become a rallying organization for the preservation of Hindu customs.

 The PHD has contested Indonesia's demographic counts, saying that the 6,501,680 count (given by the government of Indonesia) grossly undercounts the Hindu population, stating that it is closer to 18 million.

-On Law
+On law

 The Parisada has lobbied for building restrictions near temples and places of worship in Bali.